nbuggia/baron-blog-engine-gem/Readme.md

 ---

-While writing this blog engine, I barrowed some code and design approches from many existing blog engines.
+While writing this blog engine, I borrowed some code and design approaches from many existing blog engines.
 Following were the most useful.

 Toto